Abhijith-iitg/Unix-File-System/README.md

 # Unix-File-System
 Implemented a Unix like File System Using C++.

-The programe will mplement various command like CD(change directory), Make file, Apend File, Delete File, Ls(list files).
+The programe will mplement various command like CD(change directory), Make file, Apend File, Delete File, Ls(list files), create sub directory.

 steps to excute:-
 1)download the zip file.